nitro2k01/sgb-dumper/README.md

 1111 Default value, prepare for next interrupt.
 ```

 Another note on the protocol is how commands are sent to the SNES.
 This is done through the `JUMP` command.
 The `JUMP` command is only using 6 of the available 15 bytes, for the target jump address and NMI handler.
 So 9 unused bytes remain.
 We can simply put any parameters we need in those bytes.
-Om the SNES side, a copy of the SGB packet is stored at address `$600` and onward, which means we can read it from there.
+On the SNES side, a copy of the SGB packet is stored at address `$600` and onward, which means we can read it from there.

 Over all, this protocol could theoretically be improved further, in a couple of ways.
 - By using all 9 available bits in a 3 stage transfer assuming one bit is used as a clock signal.
 However, I deemed this to be too much added complication for too little gain, since 9 bits is an awkward size with the 1 extra bit.